diskuv/dk/docs/SPECIFICATION.md

 - `... -- name=Jane` creates the request document `{"name":"Jane"}`
 - `... -- pet[species]=Dahut kids[0]=Ashley` creates the request document `{"pets":{"species":"Dahut"},"kids":["Ashley"]}`
-- `... -- +customer=customer.json` creates the request document `{"customer":...}` where the `...` is the JSON contents of `customer.json` (this is an extension to the [W3C HTML JSON Forms specification]). *Experimental.
-Likely to disappear since the trace store captures the entire request document in a trace.
-Instead use the `project` table given to UI rules to make an asset from a user path, and resolve with a get-asset subshell.*

 While the reference implementation does not do this, other build systems are free to accept the form document directly from a HTML form as defined in [W3C HTML JSON Forms specification] or directly from a JSON document.